-I am currently an MSc student in Connected Environments at the Centre for Advanced Spatial Analysis (CASA), The Bartlett, UCL.
-My experience has positioned myself at the intersection of the IoT solution, business analytics and built environment discipline and my aim is to apply my specialist knowledge to the digital twin solutions in the smart city industry.
-Find more information about MSc Connected Environments here.
-Potholes Detection is my individual project for CASA0018 — Deep Learning for Sensor Network.
+Potholes Detection is my individual project for CASA0018 — Deep Learning for Sensor Network, one of the courses in MSc Connected Environments from the Centre for Advanced Spatial Analysis (CASA), The Bartlett, UCL.
+My experience has positioned me at the intersection of the IoT solution, cloud technology and business analytics and my aim is to apply my specialist knowledge to the digital twin solutions in the smart city industry.

 CASA0018_Deep-Learning-for-Sensor-Network_Potholes-Detection/CASA0018_Potholes_Detection_Image_Classification_final_version.ipynb at main · VivianKuKu/CASA0018_Deep-Learning-for-Sensor-Network_Potholes-Detection (github.com)